noclat/R76/readme.md

 Callbacks could be files, functions or methods.
 If it’s a file, it will just be included (and executed).
 If it’s a function or a method, just give the name, without the parenthesis.
 Examples: `load`, `articles::read`, `article->read` — in this last case, the ‘article’ class will be instanciated and the `__construct()` method will be triggered.

 ## GET parameters
 GET parameters aren’t part of the route.
-Any The callback of `/articles/archives` url and `/articles/archives/sort:year%20asc` will be the same.
+Any callback of `/articles/archives` url and `/articles/archives/sort:year%20asc` will be the same.
 You can access those parameters in your code to make changes according to their values.

-Note: GET parameters will be rewrited from `?key=value&key2=value2` to `/key:value/key2:value2`, but still available using $_GET superglobal.
+Note: GET parameters will be automatically rewrited from `?key=value&key2=value2` to `/key:value/key2:value2`, but still available using $_GET superglobal.

 ##  Before and after route callbacks
 You can simply call before and after route callbacks by using this trick: